 The worst thing you might encounter at Havana Airport is theft.
 While it’s not extremely common, you should protect your luggage in Cuba with a TSA lock.

-You can check out what other travelers are saying about the Havana Cuba airport here.
+You can check out what other travelers say about this Cuban airport here.

 Getting Through Immigration and Customs in Havana Airport

 Once you touch down in Cuba, you’ll need to go through Immigration and Customs before you’re free to roam the island.